Yam3tsu/fsop-target-finder/README.md

                         The FILE stream which will be passed to the target function call The stream has to be passed as a json (you can obtain the ideal formatting by using json.dumps(dictionary) in python)
                         This json has to be an implementation of a specific interface.
-                        You can get the interface using fsop-target-finder --interface
+                        You can get the interface using fsop-find-vtable-offset --interface

                         It's possible to not include all the fields.
                         In that case the omitted fields will have the value of the stream generated with fopen(file_name, "rw")

                         Example:
-                        fsop-target-finder fwrite(BUFFER, 0x10, 0x1, STREAM) -s '{"_flags": 0xfbad0000, "_IO_read_ptr": 0xdeadbeef}'
+                        fsop-find-vtable-offset fwrite(BUFFER, 0x10, 0x1, STREAM) -s '{"_flags": 0xfbad0000, "_IO_read_ptr": 0xdeadbeef}'

                         If omitted it will be replaced with stderr

   -f STREAM_FILE, --stream-file STREAM_FILE
                         The path of a file containing a json representing the FILE stream The json sohuld be an implementation of a specific interface.
-                        You can get the interface by using fsop-target-finder --interface
+                        You can get the interface by using fsop-find-vtable-offset --interface

   -std {stdin,stdout,stderr}, --standard-stream {stdin,stdout,stderr}
                         This option allows to quickly use one of the 3 standard stream

   -custom {exit}, --custom-stream {exit}
                         This option allows to use one of the premaid custom streams.
-                        These streams are located at /home/pwnguy/Tools/fsop/fsop-target-finder/custom_streams/.
+                        These streams are located at /home/pwnguy/Tools/fsop/fsop_target_finder/custom_streams.
                         An example of premade stream is the exit stream.
 This is a stream on which exit will call a function from the vtable.
                         To get more detail about the exit read the docs